The Good Experimental Design toolkit

 This clarifies if you’re aiming to make things better (with a “superiority test”), or if your goal is simply to not make things worse (with a “non-inferiority test”).

-Create: Make With Care
+3. Create: Make with Care

 “Make with Care” reminds you that you never purely test an idea—you always test the execution of an idea.
 Bugs and poor design decisions can doom your idea right out of the gate, so execution quality is key.
 The third template, Figure A.3, covers the following information: